-It is fascinating that the structures seen in Figure 1.2 reflect the nuclear physics properties of various processes occurring in nature.
+It is fascinating that the structures seen in Fig. 1.2 reflect the nuclear physics properties of various processes occurring in nature.
 A few very general comments follow below.
-All of the hydrogen (1H and 2H) and most of the helium (3He and He) nuclei originated in the big bang.
+All of the hydrogen (H and H) and most of the helium (He and He) nuclei originated in the Big Bang (Rich 2001).
 The most abundant of these, H and He, are the basic building blocks for the synthesis of heavier and more complex nuclei.
 A deep abundance minimum occurs in the Li-Be-B region.
-These nuclides are quickly destroyed in fusion reactions with protons since their cross sections are maximum in the A = 50-65 region is referred to as the iron peak. (b) Separate abundance contributions from nuclides with an even or an odd value of A versus mass number.
-Even-A nuclides are in general more abundant than odd-A nuclides.
+These nuclides are easily destroyed in fusion reactions with protons (that is, their cross sections are very large).

-Figure 1.2 Abundances of the nuclides in the solar system at its birth.
-Number abundances are normalized to the number of silicon atoms (Si = $10^6$ ).
-Data from Lodders (2003). (a) Sum of all nuclide abundances at a given value of A versus mass number.
-The very large.
 Therefore, their observed solar system abundances must be explained by processes that occur in sites other than stellar interiors.
-They are thought to be produced via spallation reactions induced by Galactic cosmic rays.
-However, the big bang and certain stars did most likely contribute to the production of $^7\mathrm{Li}$ .
-All of the heavier nuclides with $A \geq 12$ are produced in stars.
-The nuclides in the region between $^{12}\mathrm{C}$ and $^{40}\mathrm{Ca}$ are synthesized via charged-particle nuclear reactions in various stellar burning processes.
+They are thought to be produced via spallation reactions induced by Galactic cosmic rays (Vangioni-Flam, Cassé and Audouze 2000).
+However, the Big Bang and certain stars did most likely contribute to the production of Li.
+All of the heavier nuclides with $A \ge 12$ are produced in stars.
+The nuclides in the region between C and Ca are synthesized via charged-particle nuclear reactions in various stellar burning processes.
 Reactions between charged particles are subject to the Coulomb repulsion.
 The larger the charge of the reacting nuclei, the smaller the nuclear reaction probability will become.
-This circumstance is reflected in the overall decline of the abundance curve from C to Ca. The abundance maximum of the iron peak occurs because these nuclides represent energetically the most stable species (Section 1.5.1).
+This circumstance is reflected in the overall decline of the abundance curve from ${}^{12}C$ to ${}^{40}Ca$ .
+The abundance maximum of the iron peak is explained by the fact that these nuclides represent energetically the most stable species (Section 1.5.1).
 Because of the large Coulomb repulsion, the synthesis of nuclides beyond the iron peak via charged-particle reactions becomes very unlikely.
 These nuclei are instead produced by the capture of neutrons.
-The abundances of nuclides in the A > 80 region are on average a factor of $10^{10}$ smaller than the hydrogen abundance, as can be seen from Figure 1.2.
+The abundances of nuclides in the A > 80 region are on average a factor of 10 smaller compared to the hydrogen abundance, as can be seen from Fig. 1.2.
 The observed narrow and broad peaks in this mass region provide unambiguous evidence for the existence of two distinctive neutron capture processes.
 All of the above comments are very general and do not explain any details of the solar system abundance curve.
 An extensive discussion of the various nucleosynthetic processes will be given in Chapter 5.
-Information regarding the origin of the solar system nuclides is provided at the end of this book (Section 5.8).
+Information regarding the origin of the solar system nuclides is provided at the end of this book (Section 5.7).